royalapplications/toolbox/Dynamic Folder/README.md

 This folder contains Dynamic Folder sample scripts.
 These are distributed using a special file format (.rdfe) which makes it easy to import (and export) them in Royal TS/X.

 Documentation for the rJSON format and Dynamic Folders in general is [available here](https://www.royalapplications.com/go/rjson-documentation).
+This feature is available starting [Royal TS v5 (for Windows)](https://royalapplications.com/ts/win/features) and [Royal TSX v4 (for macOS)](https://royalapplications.com/ts/mac/features).

 ## Import